 Owners will be required to install water holding tanks.
 Treated water is readily available from the Village of Elbow by local suppliers on a fee for service basis.

 For drilling a new well, you need to apply for a Permit to Conduct Ground Water Investigation to the Water Security Agency.

 Sunset Beach well water success was achieved in the fall of 2018 by All Out Drilling.
 For details, please contact Brody Ellis at (306) 948-9307 or visit their website.

-Yes – we have added a non-potable water fill station for lot owners for landscaping and tree watering convenience.
+Yes – we have added a non-potable water fill station exclusively for lot owners for landscaping and tree watering convenience.
 A water trailer is available on a first-come, first-serve basis.
 Property owners are asked to contact us directly to obtain access instructions.

 Sunset Beach fire suppression services will be provided by the Village of Elbow Fire Department under agreement with the RM of Loreburn.